You may wish to read an introduction to this section first.

 You may wish to read Brydone's understanding of the Sicilian noble titles.

 Villa Filangieri dei Principi di Mirto now the Town Hall of S. Flavia, a seaside resort near Bagheria

-The villas and many palaces at Palermo were named after a fiefdom; usually these were rather small (Mirto near Messina, Butera near Agrigento, Palagonia near Catania, Trabia near Cefal¨), but in some instances they had a historical importance.
-The Filangieri palace at Palermo is usually known as Palazzo Mirto.
+The villas and many palaces of Palermo were named after a fiefdom; usually these were rather small (Mirto near Messina, Butera near Agrigento, Palagonia near Catania, Trabia near Cefal¨), but in some instances they had a historical importance.
+The Filangieri palace in Palermo is usually known as Palazzo Mirto.

 Villa Cattolica in the ceramic tile floor of the ballroom of Palazzo Conte Federico in Palermo